 I am an assistant professor of Social Theory and Philosophy of the Social Sciences, holding a joint appointment at the Institute of Philosophy and the Institute of Sociology of the University of Zurich.
 I am also affiliated with the Munich Center for Mathematical Philosophy at LMU Munich.
 I work on topics in philosophy and history of science.
 I focus on the social sciences and on economics in particular.
 I also have an interest in some issues in sociology of science and empirical research on the underrepresentation of women in academic philosophy.

-To address these and other questions about science and knowledge production, I use a variety of methods from philosophy, sociology, and history of science.
+To address these and other questions, I use a variety of methods from philosophy, sociology, and history of science.
 I apply traditional approaches - such as case studies - but also quantitative-empirical methods in history and philosophy of the social sciences; I do archival research in my historical research; I conduct long interviews to get into close contact with scientific practitioners; and I closely collaborate with sociologists and psychologists to study gender issues in philosophy.

 - My paper Imagination Rather Than Observation in Econometrics: Ragnar Frisch's Hypothetical Experiments as Thought Experiments has just been accepted for publication in HOPOS: The Journal of the International Society for the History of Philosophy of Science in early 2019.

 - My paper The Diversity of Rational Choice Theory: A Review Note will be published in TOPOI: An International Review of Philosophy as part of the special issue 'New Trends in Rational Choice Theory'.

 - Our paper with Malte Doehne (UZH) offering Five Reasons for Using Network Analysis in the History of Economics has been accepted for the special issue 'Not Everything that can be Counted Counts: Historiographic Reflections on Quantifying Economics' for the Journal of Economic Methodology.